What If... Zombies?!: Reception

 Despite his mostly negative feelings for the episode, Jorgensen was positive about the voice acting which is something he had criticized in earlier episodes.
 He specifically highlighted the performances of Gurira, Boseman, and Dastmalchian.
 Warmann, on the other hand, felt the series' voice acting was "more mixed than ever", criticizing the performances of Ruffalo and Stan.
 He felt Lilly gave the episode's strongest performance, and was shocked at how close Thames' voice was to Tom Holland's portrayal of Parker.
 Barsanti thought Thames did a fine job replacing Holland, and enjoyed Rudd's comedic performance as well as the visual joke of the Cloak of Levitation flying around with Lang's head in a jar.
 He was surprised at Boseman's role in the episode after the second episode had been presented as a farewell to the late actor.
 Opie, Barsanti, Jorgensen, and Warmann all highlighted Boseman's poignant line in the episode: "In my culture, death is not the end.
 They're still with us, as long as we do not forget them."

 Marvel Zombies series

 In November 2021, a Marvel Zombies animated series was announced, with Andrews returning to direct and Zeb Wells serving as head writer.
 It is a continuation of the reality first introduced in this episode of the series, that "look[s] at that universe with a different lens", following a group of survivors who must fight former heroes and villains.
 Marvel Studios began development on the spin-off series after the positive fan response to the episode and its cliffhanger ending.
-Marvel Zombies is scheduled to debut on Disney+ in 2024, and will consist of four episodes.
+The series picks up five years from the ending of the episode.
+Over 15 actors reprise their MCU roles in the series, with several actors from What If...? also reprising their roles.
+Marvel Zombies was released on Disney+ on September 24, 2025, and consists of four episodes.